taufiquehassan/PMPnotes/README.md

   <li> <b>Change Management Plan:</b> Defines how change requests will be managed, controlled, and formally authorized </li>
   <li> <b>Configuration Management Plan:</b> Defines how documentation changes concerning the project’s deliverables and processes will be managed </li>
   <li> <b>Performance Measurement Baseline:</b> This is a record of what the project had planned, scheduled, and budgeted in terms of scope, schedule, and cost performance </li>
-  <li> <b>Project Life Cycle: A representation of the generally sequential and sometimes overlapping project phases that a project typically goes through. </li>
+  <li> <b>Project Life Cycle:</b> A representation of the generally sequential and sometimes overlapping project phases that a project typically goes through. </li>
   <li> <b>Management Review: </b> A review by the project manager, stakeholders, and management to evaluate whether the project has the expected performance or there is a necessity to take preventive or corrective actions </li>
 </ul>